 Ms. Mullings Bradnock was newly elected to the Board of Governors for The Institute of Internal Auditors (IIA) New York Chapter.
 She also serves on the Advisory Board of the Make-A-Wish Foundation of Metro New York.

-Ms. Pretto joined Citigroup in 2001 as Deputy Director of Public Affairs.
-Prior to joining Citigroup, she was Director of Communications for Standard & Poor's, the global ratings agency.
-Before that, she worked for several years as a journalist covering global debt capital markets and U.S. public finance.
-She earned a bachelor's degree in political science from the University of Wisconsin-Madison.
+Christina joined Citigroup in 2001 as Deputy Director of Public Affairs.
+Prior to joining Citigroup, she was Director of Communications for Standard & Poor’s, the global ratings agency.
+Before that, she worked as a journalist covering global debt capital markets and U.S. public finance.
+She also worked for two years teaching English grammar to adults in New York City.
+She earned a bachelor’s degree in political science from the University of Wisconsin-Madison.
+She is a member of The Wisemen.

 Thomas A. Russo joined AIG in February 2010 as Executive Vice President and General Counsel, with responsibility for Legal, Compliance, Regulatory Affairs, and Government Affairs.